-41. The third area of the consultation paper addresses the prudential treatment of social risks and objectives under Solvency II.
-Considering the definitional challenges and the intricacy of identifying risk channels related to social objectives, in conjunction with material data gaps preventing a quantitative analysis, EIOPA provides an initial analysis of the extent to which Pillar II and III requirements under Solvency II could cover social objectives, to identify potential areas for further analysis, and to foster future discussions on the appropriate prudential treatment of social objectives.
+38. The third area of the report addresses the prudential treatment of social risks and objectives under Solvency II.
+Considering the definitional challenges and the intricacy of identifying risk channels related to social objectives, in conjunction with material data gaps preventing a quantitative analysis, EIOPA provides an initial analysis of the extent to which Pillar II and III requirements under Solvency II could cover social objectives, to identify potential areas for

-12 Commission Delegated Regulation (EU) 2021/2139.
+14 Commission Delegated Regulation (EU) 2021/2139.

-13 For instance, Hudson et al. (2016); Kreibich et al. (2011); Kreibich et al. (2005).
+15 For instance, Hudson et al. (2016); Kreibich et al. (2011); Kreibich et al. (2005).

-- 42. In that regard, EIOPA considers social risks to have conceptually similar prudential consequences on insurers' business activities as climate risks, but not all concepts and prudential measures related to climate risks may be directly applicable to social risks.
-For instance, risks related to socially harmful activities, such as labor and human rights violations, can lead to direct financial losses in insurance undertakings' investment and underwriting activities, as well as reputational risks, but methodologies for a corresponding scenario analysis do not seem to be available yet. - 43.
+- further analysis, and to foster future discussions on the appropriate prudential treatment of social objectives. - 39.
+In that regard, EIOPA considers social risks to have conceptually similar prudential consequences on insurers' business activities as climate risks, but not all concepts and prudential measures related to climate risks may be directly applicable to social risks.
+For instance, risks related to socially harmful activities, such as labor and human rights violations, can lead to direct financial losses in insurance undertakings' investment and underwriting activities, as well as reputational risks, but methodologies for a corresponding scenario analysis do not seem to be available yet. - 40.
 While progress is being made, for example under the requirements of the Sustainable Finance Disclosure Regulation (SFDR), many aspects of social objectives are subject to broad definitions at EU level and national rules might diverge.
 Consequently, EIOPA outlines the prudential treatment of social risks from a Pillar II and III perspective in the amended Solvency II Delegated Regulation, focusing on governance and risk management, as well as reporting and disclosure requirements.